opencost/opencost-website/docs/installation/install.md

 ### Integrating Cloud Costs

-If you want more accurate results or Cloud Costs from your provider's bill please refer to the [Integrating Cloud Costs and Configuration](../configuration/) page.
+If you want more accurate results or Cloud Costs from your provider's bill please refer to the [Cloud Service Provider Configuration](../configuration/) page.
+You will need to manage your deployment with the [Helm](helm) chart to configure this.

 ## Testing